THE CONCEPT

 A PHOTOGRAPHY BOOKSHOP

-Considering the photobook as a work of art in its own right, and wishing to highlight photography in all its forms, L'Inaperçu offers a selection of exceptional, rare or out-of-print works.
-The books in the bookshop are selected by photography experts, who choose photobooks or artists' books linked to a theme (for example, the British photographer Martin Parr or Clément Chéroux, Director of the Henri Cartier-Bresson Foundation).
-In the bookshop, the traditional newsstand is transformed to host a selection of photobooks, while the famous "bouquinistes" boxes become showcases and displays for photography books.
-The ambience of the bookshop extends into the restaurant, with a décor inspired by amateur photography, incorporating vintage objects such as old posters, advertisements, a vintage sign and even a darkroom...
+Viewing the photobook as a work of art in its own right and seeking to showcase photography in all its forms, L’Inaperçu a selection of exceptional, rare, or out-of-print books.
+The books in the store are selected by photography experts, who choose photobooks or artist’s books related to a specific theme (for example, British photographer Martin Parr or Clément Chéroux, Director of the Fondation Henri Cartier-Bresson).
+Inside the bookstore, the traditional newsstand has been transformed to house a selection of photobooks, while the famous secondhand book dealers’ boxes have become display cases and stands for photography books.
+The bookstore’s atmosphere extends into the restaurant with decor inspired by amateur photography, incorporating vintage finds such as old posters, advertisements, a vintage sign, and even a darkroom...

 Guest list: Jérôme Prochiantz, Martin Parr, Erik Kessels, Christine Barthe, Clément Chéroux, Aline Pujo, Jonas Cuénin, Valérie Belin and Patrick Remy.